-To work as a PTA, an individual must graduate with an Associate's degree from a PTA program at a technical or community college, college, or university that is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
+To work as a PTA, an individual must graduate with an Associate's degree from a PTA program at a college, university, technical or community college that is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE).
 Graduates must pass the national examination for licensing/certification/regulation in most states to be eligible to work.

 Generally, physical therapist assistants are employed wherever physical therapists work.
 Hospitals, rehabilitation centers, nursing homes, home and public health agencies, schools, private physical therapy practices and the armed forces are major employers.